All Episodes

 You can't argue faith by definition.

-And so it is, sadly, with environmentalism.
+But anyway, and so it is, sadly, with environmentalism.

-Increasingly it seems that facts are not necessary because the tenets of environmentalism are all about belief.
+Increasingly, it seems that facts are not necessary because the tenets of environmentalism are all about belief.

-It's about whether you're going to be a sinner or whether you're going to be saved, whether you are going to be one of the people on the side of salvation or on the side of doom.
+It's about whether you're going to be a sinner or whether you're going to be saved, whether you are going to be one of the people on the side of salvation or on the side of doom, whether you're going to be one of us or one of them.

 Am I exaggerating to make a point?